jmayfield74/spiner/README.md

 ## Dig In
 - `mega_prompt.txt`: The guts—your LQL engine.
+- `docs/summary.md`: What LQL is, the problem, and how it wins.
+- `docs/devils_advocate.md`: Tackles pushback—smart Q&A for skeptics.
 - `docs/commands.md`: Every command, explained with samples.
 - `docs/examples.md`: Haikus and trends—see it in action.